divyansh-1009/Seiton/README.md

 * **Autonomous 3D Space Optimization**: Calculates optimal, coordinate-based placements for heterogeneous cargo boxes inside a container, maximizing volume utilization.
 * **Computer Vision Cargo Ingestion**: Extracts physical dimensions (length and width) from raw 2D top-down images of cargo staging areas using OpenCV.
 * **Interactive 3D Digital Twin**: Animates the sequence of packing steps in a WebGL-powered environment, showing box orientations, structural stress indicators, and placement order.
+* **Incremental Live Perception**: An animated overhead crane equipped with a downward-facing perception camera module visually conveys the real-time scanning process.
+It "captures" the physical dimensions of a newly detected object on the fly, routing it through the C++ engine to calculate its mathematically perfect resting place atop an already partially-filled container.
 * **Low-Latency Architecture**: Runs a compiled C++17 optimization binary directly from a Go microservice API via high-speed subprocess pipes, delivering calculations in milliseconds.

 ---